A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 2. Bonding Rituals: The office coffee machine is often the heart of startup culture, where ideas brew along with the beans.

-3. Decision-Making Spark: A caffeine kick often precedes important decisions, even if the results are questionable.
+3. Decision-Making Catalyst: A caffeine kick often precedes important decisions, even if the results are questionable.

 Why Coffee Deserves a Shoutout

-• Historical Significance: Coffeehouses in the 17th century were hubs of business development; today’s startups carry on the tradition.
+• Historical Significance: Coffeehouses in the 17th century were hubs of innovation; today’s startups carry on the tradition.

 • Pop Culture Status: Coffee isn’t just a drink—it’s a lifestyle, a mood, and sometimes a survival strategy.